-The impending adoption of a new European Union data protection regulation will also fundamentally change the existing EU framework.
+The state of the law in the European Union (EU) is in flux even as this Commentary is being completed; and the impending adoption of a new EU data protection regulation will fundamentally change the existing EU framework.
 On March 12th, 2014, the European Parliament voted to continue revising and strengthening the draft regulation.
-Among other things, the current draft: (1) implements new protections concerning the transfer of EU citizens' information to non-EU countries; (2) significantly increases the potential fines to corporations in breach of the regulation; (3) guarantees the right to be forgotten; (4) incorporates the theme of information "portability" to support greater control by individuals; (5) unifies inconsistent and diverse nation-specific laws into one "pan European" data protection law; and (6) mandates incorporation of privacy by design into products and services.
-The General Data Protection Regulation will next be considered by the Council of Europe, which consists of representatives of 28 EU governments.
+Among other things, the proposal: (1) implements new protections concerning the transfer of EU citizens' information to non-EU countries; (2) significantly increases the potential fines to corporations in breach of the regulation; (3) guarantees the right to be forgotten; (4) incorporates the theme of information "portability" to support greater control by individuals; (5) unifies inconsistent and diverse nation-specific laws into one "pan European" data protection law; and (6) mandates incorporation of privacy by design into products and services.
+The General Data Protection Regulation will next be considered by the Council of Europe, which consists of representatives of twenty-eight EU governments.

 They are tasked with considering and ultimately, in negotiations with the EU Parliament, agreeing to a single set of proposals.